 Best Airbnb in Cork: Elegant and Spacious House in Vibrant Area

-Situated in one of the most vibrant and coolest areas in Cork, this elegant three-bedroom flat provides comfortable family accommodation.
+Situated in one of the most vibrant and coolest areas in Cork, this elegant three-bedroom Airbnb in Ireland provides comfortable family accommodation.
 Its perfect location means that it’s set up perfectly for exploring the city.
 The apartment has been recently refurbished and sleeps up to seven guests.

 Best Hostel in Cork: Bru Bar and Hostel